tenstorrent/tt-exalens/docs/debuda-lib-tutorial.md

 Ignoring all the code used for initialization and compiler compliance, this program  writes the value `0x12345678` into L1 memory at address `0x0`, and then enters an infinite loop.
 To compile the .elf file, you can simply run `make build` and use the output generated in `build/riscv-src/wormhole/run_elf_test.brisc.elf`.
-It can then be run on a brisc core through the Debuda library.
+It can then be run on a brisc core through the TTLens library.

 ```python
 from ttlens.tt_debuda_lib import run_elf, read_words_from_device